nissan/nrd-starter-app/README.md

 - `@repo/typescript-config`: `tsconfig.json`s used throughout the monorepo

 Each package/app is 100% [TypeScript](https://www.typescriptlang.org/).
+#### Additional Apps and Packages
+- `sample-storybook`: A [Storybook](https://storybook.js.org/) frontend workshop for building UI components and pages in isolation, this example that works with NextJS
+- `sample-api`: A Sample API using [NestJS](https://nestjs.com/), a progressive Node.js framework for building efficient, reliable and scalable server-side applications
+- `sample-fast-api`: A sample API using the Python-based FastAPI framework, example app
+- `blog`: A sample [Ruby on Rails](https://rubyonrails.org/) 7.1 web app
+- `sample-play-framework`: A sample API using the Play framework that makes it easy to build web applications with Java & Scala
 ### Utilities

 This Turborepo has some additional tools already setup for you:
 - [TypeScript](https://www.typescriptlang.org/) for static type checking
 - [ESLint](https://eslint.org/) for code linting
 - [Prettier](https://prettier.io) for code formatting